HenkT28/Fundamentals_Of_Data_Analysis_Assessment/README.md

 Once I'm in the correct working directory, I start jupyter by running "jupyter notebook" command through Cmder.

-The jupyter notebook is called Tips_Dataset.ipynb, and contains the body of my work.
+The Jupyter notebook is called Tips_Dataset.ipynb, and contains the body of my work.